ordinals/ord/docs/src/guides/moderation.md

 instance, they can be included in a YAML config file, which is loaded with the `--config` option.

-To hide inscriptions, first create a config file, wiht the inscription ID you want to hide:
+To hide inscriptions, first create a config file, with the inscription ID you want to hide:

 ```yaml